 - Translation of policies and employee handbooks for temporary and permanent workforce

-Throughout the course of 2018 we have worked with a GLAA Officer focusing in the Mansfield, Nottinghamshire area.
+Since the introduction of our anti-slavery polies and practices, we have worked with a GLAA Officer focusing on the Mansfield, Nottinghamshire area.
 Within our partnership throughout the year, we identified and provided evidence for 7 cases of Modern Slavery within the local area.
 On the back of our joint approach, there were 2 arrests made.
-Since working with the GLAA officer, we have made the following changes:-

 - Modern Day Slavery Candidate Risk Assessment to be filled out by the Recruiter & Coordinator